Back to Blog

 However, there is an easier way to do this.
 Automated solutions not only offer data visualization dashboards, but also can help you with advanced statistical analyses.
 Here at Starred, we offer an automated solution that provides templates and automatically schedules and sends out surveys to new hires and hiring managers.
 We also analyze your responses, and give you actionable insights and priorities based on your quality of hire.

-Starred's Quality of Hire Module
+Quality of Hire dashboard

 Measuring quality of hire is a key recruitment metric that’ll help you understand how well a new hire is performing in their position.
 By directly asking both the new hire and their respective hiring manager to evaluate the quality of hire, you gain a unique insight into how each party perceives the new hire.
 If there are any discrepancies, or difficulties, then you can use this data to ensure that the new hire is set up for success.